-This is another recipe using Home-made Strawberry & Rhubarb Jam.
+This is another recipe using my Homemade Strawberry & Rhubarb Jam.
 It's super-easy and so low in carbs!
 However, a certain amount of patience is recommended, as panna cotta is best served after chilled in the fridge for at least 1-2 hours.
-Make it in the evening, let it stand overnight in the fridge and it's going to be perfect treat for breakfast!
+Make it in the evening, let it stand overnight in the fridge and it's going to be the perfect breakfast treat!

 Ingredients (makes 4 servings)

 Do you like this recipe?
 Share it with your friends!